 The Program provides source material for scholars writing books, articles, and monographs dealing with Texas history and government; lends technical assistance to members of the North Texas faculty and provides a platform for their research; trains graduate students and selected undergraduates in the theory and methods of oral history; and contributes toward the preservation of our state and national heritage.

-J. Todd Moye, a scholar of the American civil rights movement, is the Director of the UNT Oral History Program and an Associate Professor of History.
+Todd Moye, a scholar of the American civil rights movement, is the Director of the UNT Oral History Program and Fenton Wayne Robnett Professor of American History.
 He has been at UNT since 2005.
-Amy Hedrick, the Program's Administrative Assistant, is also a graduate student in the UNT Department of History, where she studies the history of women in the American military.
-Our work is made possible by many UNT faculty and graduate student collaborators and partners in the community.
+Sara Wilson is the Program's Administrative Assistant.
+Our work is supported by many UNT faculty and graduate student collaborators and partners in the community.

 Your donations help to make our work possible.